 “We found Zhuge Liang.
 He’s in this town and if we attack right away, we can defeat him.”

-There is another example, and this one involves Zhuge Liang.
-He’s sent out to control a certain territory.
-He has a large army and he has a little advance party.
-He has led the advance party to occupy a particular town.
-His main force is probably two or three days’ march behind him.
-At this point, the enemy army is approaching.
-The enemy army is only about a day’s march away.
-They’ve sent their scouts out ahead and they are checking out the situation.
-They come up onto the ridge outside of this walled town.
-They spy out and they see Zhuge Liang’s forces, but it is just his little bodyguard.
-They are delighted so they ride back and tell the commander, “We found Zhuge Liang.
+Another clever example involves Zhuge Liang.
+He was sent out to control a certain territory with a large army, including an advance party.
+Liang led the advance party to occupy a particular town, with his main force probably two or three days’ march behind him.
+At this point, the enemy army is approaching, only about a day’s march away.
+They’ve sent their scouts out ahead to check out the situation.
+In their search, the enemy comes up onto the ridge outside of this walled town, and spying out, they see Zhuge Liang’s forces, but it is the advance.
+Delighted, they ride back and tell the commander, “We found Zhuge Liang.
 He’s in this town and if we attack right away, we can defeat him.”

 Learn more about how Chess is riddled with psychological traps